ionos-cloud/ionosctl/docs/subcommands/pg-cluster-backup-list.md

 ## Description

-Use this command to retrieve a list of PostgreSQL Cluster Backups from a specified Cluster.
+Use this command to retrieve a list of PostgreSQL Cluster Backups from a specific Cluster.

 ## Options